dormant-chicken/sortty/README.md

 rm ~/.local/bin/sortty
 ```

-Optionally, you can also remove this line from your shell rc file (~/.basrc if you use bash or ~/.zshrc if you use zsh):
+Optionally, you can also remove this line from your shell rc file (located in '~/.basrc' if you use bash or '~/.zshrc' if you use zsh):

 ```
 export PATH=$PATH:$HOME/.local/bin